 13. You love looking at world maps more than paintings or art pieces.

 14. Websites like Airbnb, TripAdvisor, Trivago are your browser's homepage.

-15. You can't live a stationary life in one place for a long period of time.
+15. You can't live a stationary life in one place for an extended time.

 16. You are always the one to make travel friends amidst your friends.

 17. You don't care if someone cancels the plan, you are more than happy to travel alone.

 18. Your travel bucket is endless, literally.

 19. You have a packed suitcase even if you are not travelling.